KritPrasad05/NULLCLASS_INTERNSHIP-TASK1-KritPrasad/README.md

     <li>The application will display the translated text in French.</li>
 </ol>

-<h2 id="credits">Credits</h2>
+<h2 id="license">License</h2>
 <p>This project was created as part of a task assigned by NullClass.
 Special thanks to the NullClass organization for the opportunity to work on this project.</p>

-<h2 id="license">License</h2>
-<p>This project is licensed under the MIT License.
-See the <a href="LICENSE">LICENSE</a> file for details.</p>

 </body>
 </html>